paich64/C64MEGA65/FAQ.md

 2. Is your card formatted as something other than `FAT32`?

+   Error `EE12` means "No or illegal partition table entry found (e.g. no FAT32 partition)".
+   Some operating systems, for example MacOS format 8GB SD cards with FAT16 instead of FAT32.

    Stick to `FAT32`.
 Don't use any improved or more modern version of file-system.
 On Windows and Linux it is normally quite straightforward to format an SD card as `FAT32`.
 If you are on a Mac, scroll down and read "Formatting SD cards on a Mac".

 3. Is your card larger than 32GB?
+The core cannot handle SD cards larger than 32 GB.

 4. Are you using a cheap no-name card?

 5. Please try to re-format your card and then copy everything on the card from scratch

-6. If (1) to (5) do not help: Use another card
+6. If (1) to (5) do not help: Use another card: There is empiric evidence suggesting that SanDisk and Verbatim SD cards work better than others as long as they are not larger than 32GB and as long as they are `FAT32` formatted.

 If you have a `Error code: 2704` in conjunction with an SD card error then [this](https://discord.com/channels/719326990221574164/794775503818588200/1114834752281772043)